 By removing art in a samurai way, an essence of western art is revealed by its absence.
 In applying the hara-kiri concept through digital technology, multiple layers of art history, culture, and technology are revealed.
 This process demonstrates the fundamental nature of hara-kiri within the context of western visual art.
 In turn, the performance of hara-kiri on these paintings reveals the meaning of hara-kiri to Japanese.
 By inverting disparities and commonalities, a mutual understanding of these differences may be achieved.

 All images and text on this website are copyright Koya Abe 1997-2018.
-Digital Art Chapter 4: Hara-Kiri images copyright Koya Abe 2006.
+Digital Art Chapter 4: Hara-Kiri series images are copyright Koya Abe 2006.
 All rights are reserved.